 From and after the effective date of this chapter, no soil shall be excavated, moved, imported or otherwise disturbed at any premises in the Township of Montville other than in accordance with the provisions of this chapter.

-No excavation shall be made within 20 feet of any property line, unless approved by the Township Engineer.
+No excavation shall be made beyond the approved building envelope, unless approved by the Township Engineer.

 No excavation shall be made greater than 10 feet below the established grade of the nearest public street or highway unless the sidewalls remain at an incline of at least two horizontal feet to one vertical foot, or as required by the Township Engineer for slope stability and safety.